Do you lack the time to create the perfect calendar journal for your needs? We offer a free customizable template that you can personalize online.

 Improve Decision Making and Critical Thinking

-Journalling helps examine past experiences, evaluate your actions and draw insights that can be helpful for future decision making (Stacy Walker).
+Journaling helps examine past experiences, evaluate your actions and draw insights that can be helpful for future decision-making (Stacy Walker).
 We can learn a lot from past experiences and the results of those experiences, however when we don’t stop to examine and evaluate these actions and their results then we often fault to gain important insight that can help us in the future.

 Resolve Disagreements with Others

 Writing about misunderstandings and disagreements will help you understand another’s point of view according to Psychcentral.
 It might even help you come up with a sensible resolution to the conflict.